KALYDECO® Results

 After taking KALYDECO:

-Sweat chloride decreased on average by -48 mmol/L compared to placebo at Week 48.
+Sweat chloride decreased on average by -48 mmol/L compared to placebo through Week 48.

-Sweat chloride is the amount of salt in your child’s sweat.
+Sweat chloride is a measure of the amount of salt in a person's sweat.
 A decrease in sweat chloride levels does not mean there will be an improvement in lung function (FEV1).

 Study 7

 Study 7 was an 8-week study in which people age 12 and older with 1 copy of the F508del mutation and a second mutation predicted to respond to KALYDECO took either KALYDECO (150-mg tablets) or placebo with fat-containing food every 12 hours.
-All people took all their other CF treatments except for hypertonic saline.
+All people took all their other CF treatments.
 The study evaluated lung function (FEV1).
 CF respiratory symptoms and safety were also studied.

 In this study, 156 people took KALYDECO (150-mg tablets) and 161 people took placebo.